Ledger and transaction fees: everything you need to know

 Ledger and fees: what you need to know right away

-Ledger is recognized as a global leader in hardware wallets for securing cryptocurrencies .
-But before buying , sending, or receiving Ledger with a Ledger device , it's helpful to understand the applicable fees.
-Transaction fees on Ledger depend on the type of operation: transfer on the blockchain , buying or selling via Ledger Live , staking , or token .
-Ledger doesn't take a margin on network fees , but buying or selling through an intermediary may incur higher fees.
+Ledger is the world leader in hardware wallets for securing cryptocurrencies .
+Transaction fees on Ledger depend on the type of operation: transfer on the blockchain , buying or selling via Ledger Wallet , staking , token conversion .
+Ledger does not take a margin on network fees , but buying or selling through an intermediary may incur higher fees.
 The fees are the same regardless of the Ledger model you own.

 Ledger transaction fees: the essentials